Before Punks there were Sharpies!

 Trousers, shirts and suits were made to order, partly because the sharp style could not be bought off the rack and partly for the thrill of one-upmanship

 An up-to-date wardrobe separated the aces from the offal.
-At first slightly flared trousers were the go but they were soon succeeded by 'Flags', 22-inch bottoms, usually pinstripe, herring bone or Prince of Wales check in various hues of brown or grey.
+At first slightly flared trousers were the go but they were soon succeeded by 'flags', 22-inch bottoms, usually pinstripe, herring bone or Prince of Wales check in various hues of brown or grey.
 Someone had even devised a cigarette pocket halfway down the side of the leg with a V-shaped button-down flap.

 Ban-lon/Crest-knit tops were short sleeved tennis shirts in the Lacoste/Ralp Lauren style.
 They generally had three buttons down the front and came in colours such as maroon, cream and green with contrasting stripes and piping.
 V-neck jumpers and cable-knit cardigans in maroon, cream, green and blue were often worn with a matching crest-knit or button-down plain or checked shirt.